tembo-io/website/landing/src/content/blog/2024-02-14-mongoalternative-stack/index.md

 Before migrating from any database, it’s advisable to run pre-migration testing.
 FerretDB lays out a guide on how to do just that [in their official docs](https://docs.ferretdb.io/migration/premigration-testing/).

-For demonstrative purposes, let's consider the following sample dataset consisting of two collections (known as tables in relational databases), satellites and orbit_data, containing information about two sets of weather satellites.
+For demonstrative purposes, let's consider the following sample dataset, which consists of two collections (known as tables in relational databases): satellites and orbit_data.
+These collections contain information about two sets of weather satellites.

 ```
 db.satellites.insertMany([